-Before beginning the study, they found that 22% had no meaningful relationships, and that 76% of the participants' desire for growth were power skills and relationship development (vs. technical skills).
+Before beginning the study, they found that 22% had no meaningful relationships, and that 76% of the participants' desired growth areas were power skills and relationship development (vs. 24% technical skills).
 They found that after the intervention, participants felt 2.4x more positive, had 2x more friends at work, 78% felt their experience made them more successful, 71% took new actions and 52% took a new action after each conversation.
 Further, among participants who were unfulfilled prior to the study, 62% reported a significant increase in fulfillment in less than three months.

 Collectively, these paint a picture of how to develop diverse people, teams and culture:

 A. put people in small, diverse groups of peers,

 B. empower them to activate their purpose and values at work and find their expression of the organization's purpose and values,